-In our opinion, Treasure Coast Health Council, Inc. complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2016.
+In our opinion, Treasure Coast Health Council, Inc. complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2017.

-Internal Control Over Compliance
+Report on Internal Control Over Compliance